 Part 3 – Enable domain-wide delegation for the service account and add API scopes

-d) Copy and paste the client ID from the key (in the document opened in NotePad earlier) as “Client Name” and copy+paste the following rows as “One or More API Scopes”.
+Copy and paste the client_id from the key we created earlier into “Client ID”, then copy and paste the following rows as “One or More API Scopes”.
 Make sure that they are separated by commas.
+Click “Authorise”.

 Step 4 – Enable API permissions